rlugojr/sample-apps/example-elk-stack/README.md

 We want to make sure that we actually match all rows, so we will specify a catch-all pattern as well `access-log %{IP:remoteip} %{GREEDYDATA:catchall}`

-Now our final `pipeline.conf` will be configured as such:
+Now our final `pipeline.conf` looks like this:

 ```
 input